 Thea Alexander is a counseling psychologist and best-selling author.
 Her books, 2150 A.D. and The Macro Study Series, as well as her stories in the Chicken Soup for the Soul books, have changed millions of lives.

 She has lectured internationally, authored two daily newspaper columns, and hosted a television interview series.
 Educated as a counselor, her academic achievements earned Thea membership in the honorary society, Phi Beta Kappa.
-She invented a new, succinct (two to six hours) technique of assisting people toward achieving their potential, called Personal Evolution Tutoring, and founded the founded The Macro Society, an organization dedicated to accelerating personal and spiritual evolution.
+She invented a new, succinct (two to six hours) technique of assisting people toward achieving their potential, called Personal Evolution Tutoring, and founded The Macro Society, an organization dedicated to accelerating personal and spiritual evolution.

 Thea was honored in the 1996 50th Anniversary edition of Marquis Who’s Who for her work toward a better world.
 She is featured in a number of books that describe the lives of people who have made exceptional contributions to the well being of their fellow man, such as The Aladdin Factor, and Finding the Great Creative You.